kluctl/www-kluctl.io/content/en/docs/reference/kluctl-project/targets/_index.md

 ### name
 The name of the argument.

-### pattern
-This field is optional and specifies a regex pattern that the arguments value must match.

 ## sealingConfig
 This field configures how sealing is performed when the [seal command] ({{< ref "docs/reference/commands/seal" >}}) is invoked for this target.